 Naruto slowed his pace again and held my arm to slow me down with him.
 "Do you know how much class I've already missed?"
 I whispered so we didn't attract attention from the other two who were blissfully unaware of Naruto's plan to abandon our education.

 "Couldn't you've come up with this 'genius' plan before we entered the building?"

 "We've been marked in now, so at least we'll keep some attendance."

 "That wasn't a compliment."

 "Come on."
 He laughed, dragging me backward by both my arms.
-I gave up and dropped my head in defeat while letting myself be pulled gently backward.
-The odd student gave us strange looks as they entered classrooms, and Naruto tugged my arms one last time before grabbing my waist and pushing me through the boys' toilets door.
+I gave up and dropped my head in defeat, allowing myself be pulled gently backward.
+The occasional student gave us odd looks as they entered classrooms, and Naruto tugged my arms one last time before grabbing my waist and pushing me through the boys' toilet door.
 "We'll just wait in here until the coast is clear."

-I leaned against the wall next to the sinks and crossed my arms.
+Leaning against the wall beside the sinks, I rolled my eyes, but couldn't resist the smile that was attempting to creep onto my lips.
 "Don't you think the other two are going to wonder where we went?"

 "Nah.
 Well, probably, but they'll figure out we haven't been kidnapped sooner or later.
 Besides, I wanted to spend some alone time with you."